CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

     interface, every input interface will get the same data.
 Parameters:

     :``name``:
-        Socket name.
-Any string usable as a file name.
+        Socket name i.e. any string usable as a file name.
+The name MUST not include colon character.

     :``maxClients``:
         Maximal number of connected clients (input interfaces). [default: 64]